 Mathews is Virginia’s second smallest county but it’s the Virginia county with the greatest amount of shoreline.
 In Mathews you can follow most roads until they meet water.
 While Mathews is remote, it’s less than 1.5 hours from Richmond, close enough for a day trip or weekend getaway.

-WanderLove is about re-connecting to the things you love that can be found in Mathews: quaint small towns, calming views of the Chesapeake Bay, and the backcountry roads in between.
-With 20 kayak launch points, natural beaches, and beautiful waterfront landings, we’ve compiled a few suggestions below for you to find your perfect window on the Bay this Fall.
+Mathews is about re-connecting to the things you love that can be found in Mathews: quaint small towns, calming views of the Chesapeake Bay, and the backcountry roads in between.
+It’s a down-to-earth place to visit, providing visitors a unique opportunity to hit refresh: to disengage from work or their busy lives, recharge, and feel reconnected with nature and the outdoors.
+With 20 kayak launch points, natural beaches, and beautiful waterfront landings, we’ve compiled a few suggestions below for you to find your perfect window to the Bay.

 From Richmond to Mathews